-Using CryptoSys API and CryptoSys PKI on a 64-bit system
+Using CryptoSys API, CryptoSys PKI, FirmaSAT, etc. on a 64-bit system

-Our cryptographic products CryptoSys API and CryptoSys PKI have been designed and built on a 32-bit system.
-The distribution now includes core DLL executables and test programs compiled for 64-bit (X64) platforms (look in the X64 folder).
+Our cryptographic products CryptoSys API, CryptoSys PKI, FirmaSAT, SC14N, diQRcode and xmlsq will work on both 32-bit and 64-bit Windows systems.
+The distribution includes core DLL executables and test programs compiled for both 32-bit (Win32) and 64-bit (X64) platforms.

 Latest Installation